ritiek/ritiek.github.io/_posts/2019-06-26-modifying-memory-of-a-running-process-in-linux.md

 Yay, The value just got to 20.
 Awesome!!

-Now if you see the last few lines, you'll noticed this weird error I dunno much about:
+Now if you see the last few lines, you'll notice this weird error I dunno much about:
 ```console
 *** stack smashing detected ***: <unknown> terminated
 [1]  + 32555 abort      ./process_a